tchangkiat/aws-cdk-stacks/README.md

 ./install-daskhub.sh
 ```

-2. Use the URL, username and password shared in the terminal (example below) to access JupyterHub.
+2. Use the URL, username and password found in the terminal (example below) to access JupyterHub.

 ```bash
 JupyterHub URL: <randomly generated string>.<region>.elb.amazonaws.com